psychogenic/psytestbench/README.md

 ## todo

- * Make a nice package for python installation.
  * Add documentation.
  * Clean up the giant mess of importing my UTHID project into this testbench.
  * More tools.